intrnl/langit/README.md

 Alternative client for Bluesky, designed primarily for mobile.
 Currently work-in-progress.

-Only latest browser versions are supported, Safari is untested due to lack of hardware.
+Only latest versions of Chrome and Firefox is supported, Safari is not supported due to lack of Apple hardware.

 <div align=center>
   <img width=200 src=https://github.com/intrnl/langit/assets/20620901/02ab9d7e-7f0d-4674-b235-aa6f60b8a4a9 />